twilio/twilio-video-app-react/README.md

     $ npm run deploy:twilio-cli

-This will perform the following steps:
+This performs the following steps:

 * Builds the React app in the `src` directory
 * Generates a random code used to access the Video app